AnhDungPham2901/Programming-Principles-and-Practice-Using-C-3rd-Edition/Chapter1/Review.md

 Establish and reinforce practical programming skills.
 And give us the experience with programming environment tools.  <br>

 <b>[16] If you understand everything in the textbook, why is it necessary to practice? </b>
-Because learning programing by practicing, it is like a sports or learning instruments.
-We must practice. <br>
+Because programing is learned by writing programs.
+Its like learning driving a car or learning to play an musical instrument, we can't learn it through reading books only.
+This textbook gives us knowledge about concepts, but by itself does not give us practical programming skills.
+We must write program to get used to the programming language, tools. <br>